Beers with a Purpose: Creating the Shower Hour IPA and Laundry Club Kölsch

 We’re proud to introduce our two new recycled water beers: The Shower Hour IPA (ABV 6%) and the Laundry Club Kölsch (ABV 4.6%).

 Water recycling is often misunderstood.
 People hear “recycled water” and think of wastewater pipes, not crystal-clear, safe-to-drink (technically) purified water.
-In reality, advanced treatment technologies, like the ones built into Epic Cleantec’s OneWaterTM system, produce water that meets or exceeds the most rigorous drinking water standards.
+In reality, advanced treatment technologies, like the ones built into Epic Cleantec’s systems, produce exceptionally clean water.

 Explaining that in a technical spec sheet doesn’t always land, especially for some that are not well versed in all things water.
 That’s where beer comes in.
 Sharing a pint is universal, approachable, and familiar.
 It creates space for real conversations about what water reuse looks like with something people are familiar with.
 When someone tastes a beer brewed with purified recycled water and says, “This tastes amazing,” or “I would have never known it was made with recycled water,” suddenly, the science becomes a lot more tangible.
 When we can shift perspective from negative to positive, it creates acceptance among a larger group of people.